 It wasn’t as easy as it may sound.
 We disagreed, of course.
 As I wrote in my book, Letters to My Daughters, “Different ingredients don’t blend easily.”
 But once we created a single list we had a mutually agreed upon starting place.
 Over the years we modified it as we remembered qualities or learned a truth from the Bible that we had to include.
 (We wrote about how to do this in our book, The Art of Parenting, chapter three.)

-It will make a HUGE difference in your marriage and your parenting if you take the time to create a unified list of values because once you do, you will be operating literally off the same song sheet.
+It will make a huge difference in your marriage and your parenting if you take the time to create a unified list of values.
+Once you do, you will be operating literally off the same song sheet.
 And if you are a single mom this will be easier for you but especially important because you need the help.